 “Using digital twins for control system software throughout the lifecycle will help to avoid cost, prevent risk earlier, reduce the time for new systems to enter service in the field, improve systems interoperability, and enable superior system performance,” said Bjørn Johan Vartdal, head of the Maritime Transport research programme at DNV GL.

-Aside from control system software, vessel components and machinery systems, and ship hulls are areas digital twins can make a valuable contribution.
+Aside from control system software, vessel components, machinery systems, and ship hulls are areas where digital twins can make a valuable contribution.

 Efficient fleet management

-The digital twin can perform sensitivity analysis based on past, present and future predictions of business transactions.
+Digital twin technology, with its ability to perform sensitivity analysis encompassing past, present, and future business transactions, serves as the foundation for strategic decisions.
 It could form the basis of strategic decision-making by testing a variety of scenarios for trade patterns and shipping fleets.

-In terms of operational decision making for fleet management companies, the digital twin can scan through diverse contextual factors, such as weather conditions that create atypical situations and other options that needs to be reviewed.
-Thus, digital twinning technology allows test of virtual vessels in real-life situations and study the modifications that may be required.
+In terms of operational decision-making for fleet management companies, the digital twin can scan through diverse contextual factors, such as weather conditions that create atypical situations and other options that need to be reviewed.
+Thus, digital twinning technology allows the testing of virtual vessels in real-life situations and studies the modifications that may be required.

 Good fleet management would improve efficiency and productivity, reduce costs, stay compliant and improve customer satisfaction.